-An after-school club is an excellent way to complement traditional school learning, enrich your child’s life experiences and improve social skills
+An after-school club is an excellent way to complement traditional school learning, enrich your child’s life experiences, and improve social skills in the Netherlands.

 For some children, the time between the end of the school day and dinner at home is an opportunity to play in the park, hang out with friends, or catch up with homework.
 For parents, it’s an awkward time: jobs to do, errands to run, and kids to keep on the straight and narrow.

-After-school clubs in the Netherlands are an excellent way to ensure late afternoon time is productive learning time, according to Christine van de Poll of Basisclub, an after-school club near Amsterdam.
+After-school clubs in the Netherlands are an excellent way to ensure late afternoon time is productive learning time.
 Studies show that good quality after-school clubs are good for a child’s mental and physical well-being, and can also complement academic study.

-There is a wide network of after-school clubs in the Netherlands for both expat and Dutch children, catering to a broad range of interests and needs.
+There’s a wide network of after-school clubs in the Netherlands for children, catering to a broad range of needs.

-Quality after-school clubs and activity centres in the Netherlands can keep children happy, healthy and meaningfully engaged outside the school gates.
+Quality after-school clubs and activity centers in the Netherlands can keep children happy and healthy outside the school gates.

 After-school clubs develop social skills

-Some children can feel overwhelmed when communicating among and within large groups, and will shy away from participation as a result.
-In after-school centres, group sizes tend to be smaller than school classes.
+Some children can feel overwhelmed when communicating in a group.
+They’ll shy away from participation as a result.
+In after-school centers, group sizes tend to be smaller than school classes.
 That in itself may be enough to coax a child out of his or her shell.

 After-school activities build confidence

-Good after-school clubs in the Netherlands will create an environment of inclusivity and security above and beyond that which a school may be able to provide.
+Good after-school clubs in the Netherlands create an inclusive environment above and beyond what a school provides.
 In a highly supportive ecosystem, children with a heightened sense of belonging may flourish.
-Children with learning or attention issues may also find an after-school program is more sympathetic to their needs and can be tailored accordingly.
+Children with learning or attention issues may also find an after-school program more sympathetic to their needs.

-“We focus on increasing self-confidence via personal learning programs,” says Van de Poll.
-“If possible, children are paired to support each other and to practise together.”
+The focus should be on increasing self-confidence via personal learning programs, and if possible, children are paired to support each other and to practice together.

-An after-school activity which promotes the benefits of exercise and healthier lifestyles and raises awareness of nutrition can help stave off childhood conditions and diseases such as obesity and diabetes.
+An after-school activity that promotes the benefits of exercise and healthier lifestyles and raises awareness of nutrition can help stave off childhood conditions and diseases such as obesity and diabetes.

-Activity centres in the Netherlands make learning fun
+Activity centers in the Netherlands make learning fun

-Kids universally respond well to creative, fun learning methods, and many after-school clubs in the Netherlands place a premium on fun, stress-free learning activities.
+Kids respond well to creative and fun learning methods.
+Many after-school clubs in the Netherlands place a premium on fun, stress-free learning activities.

-“I like to challenge children in an energetic and positive way, while also creating a safe and comfortable atmosphere,” says van de Poll.
-“We play educational games such as charades and hangman, for example, which the children usually find is a fun way to learn.
+Challenging children in an energetic and positive way, creates a safe and comfortable atmosphere.
+Playing educational games such as charades and hangman, for example, is a fun way to learn for the children.

-“We also make sure to keep things fresh, using varied teaching methods and plenty of visual concepts to keep children engaged.
+Keeping things fresh, using varied teaching methods and plenty of visual concepts, keeps children engaged.

 Being a working expat parent juggling professional and family duties can be a tough balancing act, especially without family support networks.
 It can also be a challenge when your family is new to the local language: how do you support your child with homework when you don’t speak any Dutch?
-After-school clubs for expats in the Netherlands are often safe, secure and nurturing environments for children who might otherwise feel isolated at school.
+After-school clubs for expats in the Netherlands are often safe, secure, and nurturing environments for children who might otherwise feel isolated at school.
 They’re a great way to integrate into the local community, but also and especially to learn the local language faster.
-After-school programmes who focus on the expat community, such as Basisclub, will help children with an international background integrate in the Dutch education system.
-For example, Basisclub offers a Friday afternoon “Dutch Club” with the specific goal of improving its international students’ Dutch skills, including reading, listening, writing and speaking – and even maths!
+After-school programs who focus on the expat community, will help children with an international background integrate in the Dutch education system.
+For example, some even offer a Friday afternoon “Dutch Club” with the specific goal of improving its international students’ Dutch skills, including reading, listening, writing and speaking – and even maths!

 It needn’t cost an arm and a leg, either.
-In the Netherlands you may be eligible for government assistance for qualifying after-school programmes.
+In the Netherlands, you may be eligible for Dutch government childcare assistance for qualifying after-school programs.

-After-school activity centres should be a positive and productive alternative to extra-curricular activities normally available to young people and their families in the Netherlands.
+After-school activity centers should be a positive and productive alternative to extracurricular activities for kids in the Netherlands normally available to young people and their families.